-That assuages the fears and helps calm the realities of many of the members who mirror the women who live in the U.S.: 34% of those 65 and older live alone; nearly half of those 75 and older live solo, according to the most recent figures compiled by the federal government’s Administration for Community Living.
+That assuages the fears and helps calm the realities of many of the members who mirror the women who live in the U.S.: 33% of those 65 and older live alone; 43% of women live solo after age 75. according to a November 22 publication based on data compiled by the federal government’s Administration for Community Living.

 A Bit About the Mothership

 Caring Collaborative’s parent organization, TNN, was founded in New York in 2000 with a steering mission of “fostering opportunities to bring women together in mutually supportive communities during times of transition and beyond.”
 It currently boasts 14 local chapters, from Billings to Boston; so far, three of them — in New York City, the San Francisco Bay Area and Philadelphia — include Caring Collaboratives as one of the programs offered.
 Described as non-medical health support services, some people say they’re inspired to join the bigger group just because of that assurance.